Most peppers, from bell and cayenne to Anaheim and serranos, will turn red if left on the vine to mature. Photo: Susan Belsinger

 |Small chiles waiting to be dried or infused.
 Though they are little, they pack a powerful heat.|

 To make an alcohol infusion, halve or quarter the chiles and push them down into the neck of the bottle.
 (You may have to pour out just a little bit of the alcohol if the bottle is full.)
 Use from two or three chiles to a half dozen, depending on their heat.
 I generally use two or three habaneros to a liter bottle of good tequila (for medicinal purposes).
-Two or three green jalapenos are good for flavoring a bottle of sherry, but I like to put five or six red cayennes or serranos in a bottle of vodka (great for bloody marys or Italian vodka sauce for pasta).
+Two or three green jalapenos are good for flavoring a bottle of sherry, but I like to put five or six red cayennes or serranos in a bottle of vodka (great for bloody Marys or Italian vodka sauce for pasta).
 Do not heat the alcohol.
-The chiles will float at first, but eventually sink; allow to stand for 3 to 4 weeks before using.
+The chiles will float at first but eventually sink.
+Allow to stand for three to four weeks before using.

 Hot pepper vinegars are made in basically the same way, except the vinegar is generally heated.
-Place your choice of peppers in a large non-reactive, heavy-bottomed saucepan.
+Place your choice of peppers in a large nonreactive, heavy-bottomed saucepan.
 If preparing pint jars, use about 1 cup of chiles per jar, and if preparing quarts, use about 2 cups of chiles per jar.
-Using about 1/2 cup less liquid than the size of the jar (ex: 1 1/2 cups liquid to a pint jar), pour the vinegar over the chiles.
-Let the contents of the pan come to a simmer, cover and let stand until room temperature.
-Transfer the hot chile vinegar into sterile pint or quart canning jars, leaving about 1/2-inch headspace.
-At this point you can add a few sprigs of your favorite herbs such as thyme, oregano, or sage, if desired.
-Seal the jars with sterile lids and rings, and set them in a pantry or a cool, dark place for 2 to 3 weeks before using.
+Using about ½ cup less liquid than the size of the jar (example: 1½ cups liquid to a pint jar), pour the vinegar over the chiles.
+Let the contents of the pan come to a simmer, cover, and let stand until room temperature.
+Transfer the hot chile vinegar into sterile pint or quart canning jars, leaving about ½ inch headspace.
+At this point you can add a few sprigs of your favorite herbs, such as thyme, oregano, or sage, if desired.
+Seal the jars with sterile lids and rings, and set them in a pantry or a cool, dark place for two to three weeks before using.
 These infusions become hotter with age.
-Vinegars add zest to salads, sautés, and marinades, and are essential in making escabeche.
+Vinegars add zest to salads, sautés, and marinades and are essential in making escabeche.
 Both alcohol and vinegar infusions keep for at least one year.

 Now is the time to gather your red hot chile peppers and preserve them for the winter months ahead.
-Keep in mind that they make wonderful warming gifts–so get busy!
-For more recipes and preserving information, check out some of the books and articles written by vegetablegardener.com’s resident chilehead:
+Keep in mind that they make wonderful warming gifts—so get busy!
+For more recipes and preserving information, check out these books:

 |I feel rich once I have captured the essence of the capsicums by drying them.
 This is truly kitchen wealth.|

-Chile Peppers: Hot Tips and Tasty Picks for Gardeners and Gourmets, editor Beth Hanson, contributor Susan Belsinger and others, Brooklyn Botanic Garden, 1999.
+- Chile Peppers: Hot Tips and Tasty Picks for Gardeners and Gourmets, edited by Beth Hanson (Brooklyn Botanic Garden, 1999)

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.